geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

   $> wget http://www.igniterealtime.org/downloadServlet?filename=openfire/openfire-3.10.0-1.i386.rpm -O openfire-3.10.0-1.i386.rpm

-  # This package come in 32bit version only, so in case we run this installation on x86_64 system, we need to make sure to install coresponding 32bit libraries as well.
+  # This package come in 32bit version only, so in case we run this installation on x86_64 system, we need to make sure to install corresponding 32bit libraries as well.

   $> yum install -y /root/openfire-3.9.3-1.i386.rpm